zkweb-framework/ZKWeb.System.Drawing/README.md

 Known issues:

 - #1 Save icon file large than 255x255 will cause arithmetic overflow error

+# Warning

+Microsoft will ship their [System.Drawing](https://github.com/dotnet/corefx/tree/master/src/System.Drawing.Common) soon,<br/>
+it's also modified from mono and I believe it's more stable than mine,<br/>
+so this project may discontinue soon after offical System.Drawing available.<br/>

 # How can I get it work?